clux/provision/README.md

 This has everything my desktop has except the secrets and a local checkout of all active git repositories.

 ## Manual Steps
-An hour into `desktop.sh` you need to paste `ssh` keys into chrome (installed first thing) at github and bitbucket sites.
+An hour into the installation you need to paste `ssh` keys into chrome (installed first thing) at github and bitbucket sites.